sleventhal/sleventhal.github.io/_pages/about.md

 I also have a broad interest in the use of informal science education as a teaching tool for school-age students.
 Since I am based out of a university museum, I have had the opportunity to work with some amazing programs that aim to teach children to love science in a positive, relaxed environment!
 I think the disconnect between scientists and the broader public can be addressed by encouraging people to view science in a positive, empowering light.

-Below are some of the big topics I want to understand.
+Below are some of my big topics of interest.

 ## Complex trait evolution